ecyht2/Quick-Maths-python/README.md

 # Quick-Maths-python
-Programs to do quick maths
+Programs to do quick maths.
+This is a special branch in which python modules were used.

+# Requirements
+matplotlib

+## Instalation
+pip install -r requirements.txt